 PXDC follows MACH architecture principles from the ground up:

 You can integrate best-of-breed solutions for search, analytics or personalization.
-And you do it without complex customization, through our extensive syndication and integration capabilities.
+And you do it without complex customization with our extensive syndication and integration capabilities.

 Our platform includes pre-built data structures for sustainability tracking, material composition documentation and lifecycle management.

-Carbon footprint calculation tools help you meet reporting requirements, and of course the system maintains audit trails and documentation standards that regulatory bodies expect.
+Carbon footprint calculation tools help you meet reporting requirements, and of course, our system maintains audit trails and documentation standards that regulatory bodies expect.

 Our PXDC uses event-driven architecture that eliminates batch processing delays.